 There are several options for obtaining weights and material sub-categories where they are not already known.
 These include:

-Option 1 – Obtain packaging data (the materials and their weights) from vendors or industry associations, where available.
+Option 1 – Obtain packaging data (the materials and their weights) from vendors or industry associations where available.
 If this method is selected, steps should be taken to ensure the accuracy of weights provided by the vendors.
 This could include a discussion with the vendor as to how the weights were obtained or testing the data for accuracy.
-Determine that processes are in place to obtain accurate weights (i.e. not estimated weights) and material classifications.
+Ensure that processes are in place to obtain accurate weights (i.e. not estimated weights) and material classifications.

 Option 2 – Physically examine the packaging components to determine their weights and material categories.
 This may require the acquisition of a scale which is accurate at least 0.1 grams in order to obtain the weights of packaging materials.